paris-swc/advanced-numpy-lesson/00-intro.md

        [ 1.,  1.]])
 ```

-Alternatively, a n-dimensional array can be obtained by reshaping an array with less (or more) dimensions:
+Alternatively, a n-dimensional array can be obtained by reshaping a 1-D array:

 ```
 >>> a = np.arange(9)